dylanfesta/HawkesSimulator.jl/docs/src/plasticty_STDP.md

 ````

 ## STDP rule
-Here I define the connection to test.
-Pairwise STDP rule.
+Here I define the plasticty type and the parameters that I want to test.
+I choose the pairwise STDP rule.
 I initialize the weight matrix to 100.0

 Note once again that neurons are not interacting.
 The sole purpose
 of the "dummy" weights it to be changed by plasticity.